Select incidents reported by Troop K

 Eldredge was arraigned before the Town of Carmel Court and released on his own recognizance.
 He is scheduled to return to court on Feb.
 26. The state police were assisted by the Waushara County Sheriff’s Office in Wisconsin.

-Editor’s Note: If you are named in this blotter, and the charges were dismissed or reduced, or if you were acquitted, please e-mail [email protected] We will verify and add a note to the entry.
+Editor’s Note: If you are named in this blotter, and the charges were dismissed or reduced, or if you were acquitted, please e-mail firstname.lastname@example.org.
+We will verify and add a note to the entry.
 It is helpful if you provide documentation.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.